Fonxy666/texting-application/README.md

 - Easy to use: everything is easy and logical

 # Security
-The application implements secure practices such as JWT token, refresh token and hashed password storage, password confirmation, currently running dockerized MSSQL databases, and sensitive data is stored in the `secrets.json` file.
+- The application implements secure practices such as JWT token, refresh token and hashed password storage, password confirmation, currently running dockerized MSSQL databases, and sensitive data is stored in the `secrets.json` file.
+- New feature(ONGOING): I'm still implementing the end-to-end encryption, which means all the data sent by the frontend is encrypted, so the server/database won't see any sensitive data.
+- User's asymmetric key database: The application is using a 2. database, which is a KMS(Key Management Service) developed my myself.
+It's not really a KMS, but i'm only storing the user's private keys encrypted here.

 # Configuration
-On the frontend side, there is no sensitive data stored, so you don't need to specify anything by yourself.
+- On the frontend side, there is no sensitive data stored, so you don't need to specify anything by yourself.
+- update(ONGOING): the end-to-end encryption store a sensitive data in the frontend, but only which is necessary.

 On the backend side, sensitive data is stored in the `secrets.json` file.
 To set up the application, create a `secrets.json` file in the user profile directory:
 - Windows: %APPDATA%\microsoft\UserSecrets<userSecretsId>\secrets.json